jludwig75/esp8266_weather_station/README.md

 # ESP8266 Weather Station
 Weather station base and remote with ESP8266

-This is the source for an ESP8266 based weather station base and remote.
+This is the source for an ESP8266-based weather station base and remote.
 All firmware is built to run on the ESP8266; no other MCU is required.
 The weather station uses a local DHT22 to get indoor temperature and humidity and an LCD display to output the date, time, indoor and outdoor